 Also be mindful of toxins that could be emitted into the home’s air from the manufacturing process and products in the home.
 JELD-WEN is focused on reducing these VOC emissions while also offering a no-added formaldehyde (NAF) option for all of its molded door designs.

 Real wood doors are another great option, bringing warmth and beauty to any residential architectural style.
 JELD-WEN Authentic Wood exterior doors are available in a wide range of designs and wood species and feature a dense engineered core shielded with premium veneers for long-lasting performance.
-For the interior, JELD-WEN IWP doors offer the beauty of real wood and a wide array of stunning, custom design options.
+For the interior, JELD-WEN fiberglass doors offer the beauty of real wood and a wide array of stunning, custom design options.

 Natural light also contributes to well-being.